agnesoft/adev/projects/ADbQuery/README.md

 #### alias

 -   Represents an alias of a different type defined in the schema.
--   Must have a key "type" that can have only a string value and the value must be any of the other defined types in the schema.
+-   Must have a key "type" that can have only a string value and the value must be one of the other defined types in the schema.

 #### array

 -   Represents an array of other types.
--   Must have a key "type" that can have only string value and must be any of the other defined types in the schema.
+-   Must have a key "type" that can have only string value and must be one of the other defined types in the schema.
 -   May have a key "length" that signifies a fixed length array and its value must be a number.

 #### function

 -   Represents a function.
 -   The key is the function name (applies both to stand alone functions and _object_ functions).
--   May have a key "arguments" that must be an array with only string elements that must be any of the other defined types in the schema.
+-   May have a key "arguments" that must be an array with only string elements that must be one of the other defined types in the schema.
 -   May have a key "body" that must be an array with only string elements.
 Each element represents an _expression_ (see below).
--   May have a key "return" that must be a string and its value must be any of the other defined types in the schema.
+-   May have a key "return" that must be a string and its value must be one of the other defined types in the schema.

 #### native

 -   Represents an alias to an in-built type.
--   Must have a key "type" that can have only a string value.
+-   Must have a key "type" that can have only a string value:
     -   int64
     -   string

 #### object

 -   Represents a compound type.
--   May have a key "fields" that must be an array with only string elements that must be any of the other defined types in the schema.
+-   May have a key "fields" that must be an array with only string elements that must be one of the other defined types in the schema.
 -   May have a key "base" that represents this type's parent.
-The value must be a string and must be another object defined in the schema.
+The value must be a string and must be one of the other types of kind object defined in the schema.
 -   May have a key "functions" that represents this type's methods.
 The value must be an object with keys being the functions' names.
 See _function_ for defails on each entry in this object.

 #### union

--   Represents a union type (a type that can be one of other types).
+-   Represents a union type (a type that can be one of the other types).
 -   Must have a key "variants" that must be an array with only string elements.
-Each element must be another type defined in the schema.
+Each element must be one of the other types defined in the schema.

 ## Schema Expressions